DeepanshuGupta8990/fireRangerGame/README.md

 3. Test your changes to ensure they work as intended.
 4. Submit a pull request, clearly describing the changes you've made.

-## License

-This project is distributed under the [MIT License](LICENSE).
-Feel free to modify and use the code for your own purposes.
+feel free to checkout the game - https://graceful-nasturtium-db3da2.netlify.app/